petersulyok/smfc/README.md

 ### 11. Automatic execution of the service
 This `systemd` service can be started and stopped in the standard way.
-Do not forget to reload `systemd` configuration after a new installation or if you changed the service definition file:
+Remember to reload `systemd` configuration after a new installation or if you changed the service definition file:

 ```
 systemctl daemon-reload